 To expand a chapter's list of pages, click the arrow button to the right of the chapter title.
 To close the chapter's expanded list of pages, click the arrow button again.

 Tools Menu.
-Click the Tools Menu in the upper right corner to access your list of tools.
-Here you will access your Notebook, My Notes, Read to Me, order a print copy of the webtext, download our free app, jump to other courses if you’re teaching more than one, Analytics, a Citation Guide, Credits, and the Help menu.
+Click the Tools Menu in the upper right hand corner to access your list of tools.
+These include the Notebook, My Notes, Read to Me, Order a Print Book, Get the App, Citation Guide, Credits, and Help.

 Next and Back Buttons.
 The Next and Back buttons appear when you hover your mouse over the right or left side of each page.
 They are also located at the bottom of every page to allow you to browse pages in order.